EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Note

-    As mentioned above, within the TRE Open OnDemand service, certain apps that run tasks that have no interactive aspect are also classed as 'interactive apps', so you may see the connection timeout for these apps too.
+    As mentioned above, within the Safe Haven Services deployment of Open OnDemand, certain apps that run tasks that have no interactive aspect are also classed as 'interactive apps', so you may see the connection timeout for these apps too.

 ---